hndada/gosu/DECISIONS.md

     - It is about 250 byte, small enough to pass by value
 7. Put `Drawer` suffix when the name conflicts with score-relating terms
     - Combo, Score, Note, Bar, Judgment
+8. Put reference typed field once it gets shared
+    - It is recommended to keep it a pointer from the beginning so there’s no risk of accidental copies:
+9. Keep os package not to be in scene package
+10. gosu game client acts as web server as well.

 ===
 # Pending